EyeSeeTea/dhis2-light-sdk/README.md

 ## Javascript

-There are a android sample app.
+There are a web sample app.

 To compile to js: